Bayesian Comparisons Between Representations: Methods

 A sensible dependence between $a$ and the number of stimuli $n$ can be derived if we assume that the variance of the noise is proportional to the number of images used.
 This corresponds to the scaling we get if we repeat measurements of the few images such that we take the same overall number of measurements independent of the number of images and assume the usual $\nicefrac{1}{n}$ relationship for the noise variance.
 This yields $a=\frac{bn}{1+bn}$ where $b$ is a constant that makes our analysis overall more or less sensitive.

-This adjustment of $a$ does indeed yield a relatively constant level of discriminability once we use enough images for testing (Fig. \ref{fig:Na}).
+This adjustment of $a$ does indeed yield a relatively constant level of discriminability once enough images are used for testing (Fig. \ref{fig:Na}).
 For small image numbers discriminability tends to fall off independent of the noise variance, even for completely noise free predictions.
-Based on a few examples, we settled on $b=\nicefrac{1}{100}$ such that 100 images yield $a=0.5$ for our illustrations.
+Based on a few examples, I settled on $b=\nicefrac{1}{100}$ such that 100 images yield $a=0.5$ for my illustrations.
 More fine-grained distinctions may profit from using lower noise levels and broader distinctions from even higher noise levels.